 1. Get registered in the Cal eProcure database to do business with the State of California.
 All businesses are eligible to become vendors, regardless of size or location.
 For assistance, refer to the Cal eProcure Vendor Training page and this DGS Resources page.

+2. Get certified through Cal eProcure to increase your opportunities with State agencies.
 Find out more about the SB, SB-PW, and DVBE certifications here.

 3. Advanced: Apply for a California Multiple Award Schedules (CMAS) contract.
 CMAS is the state's version of GSA schedules.
 Some local municipalities also use CMAS for purchasing.